 - Can data be automatically pushed to your other software systems?
 Or will you have to make calls?

-When deploying work instruction software, you’ll probably start small.
-You’ll select one line or one work station to test the software and slowly roll out to lines, work stations and eventually other departments in the following months and years.
+When deploying work instruction software, you’ll probably start small or with a Proof of Concept.
+You’ll select one line or one work station to test the software and slowly roll out to other production lines, work stations and eventually other manufacturing departments in the following months and years.
 When you’re evaluating the software, you shouldn’t be thinking about how you’ll work with it tomorrow, but how you’ll use it in a year.
 Scalability relates both to software architecture and company characteristics.

-- Will you be able to keep an overview when you’re running hundreds of work instructions per day?
+- Will you be able to keep an overview when you’re running hundreds of assembly instructions or quality inspections per day?

-- Can you create multiple departments for your users?
+- Can you create multiple departments for your operators?